LucyWilcox/ExercisesInC/homeworks/homework07.md

 5)  If you refactor a program to improve locality, would you say the program is "cache aware"?
 Why not?

-Yeah, I think it has to be cache aware by definition.
+You have to know the actual size of the cache for it to be cache aware.

 6) See if you can estimate the cost of a memory cache by comparing the prices of two similar CPUs with different cache sizes.